GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 ### Add a component, not a headache

 You don’t need to totally redesign your existing site to [get started with USWDS](https://v2.designsystem.digital.gov/documentation/).
 Adding USWDS 2.0 doesn’t mean breaking existing site functionality, so it’s easier to make incremental changes.
-Our components and code play well with existing styles, and it’s easy to adapt our default styles to the look-and-feel your users trust.
+Our components and code play well with existing styles, and it’s easy to adapt our default styles to a look-and-feel appropriate to your audience.

 - Won’t affect your existing styles… until you want it to
 - Isolated class-based styling